SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 When you searched or browsed in the Catalog using the visibility setting "All", DVE connectors were included in the results, while this should not happen because these do not have versions that can be deployed.

-#### 10 October 2024 - Enhancement - Catalog - Vendor and market shown in the side panel
+#### 10 October 2024 - Enhancement - Catalog - Vendor and market shown in the side panel [ID 40966]

 On the details page of a connector Catalog item, the vendor and market are no longer displayed as tags but are instead shown in the side panel.

-#### 10 October 2024 - Enhancement - Catalog - 'Deploy trial' button also available for non-authenticated users
+#### 10 October 2024 - Enhancement - Catalog - 'Deploy trial' button also available for non-authenticated users [ID 41011]

 Non-authenticated users can now also click the *Deploy trial* button in the header of an item or for a specific version.
 They will then need to log in first, after which the details page will be shown again where they can continue to deploy the given item.